SoykaffAddict/kof2002-ETO/README.md

 # kof2002-ETO
-KOF2002 ETO (Extra training options) is a lua addon to fbneo-training-mode, currently it only adds infinite maximum mode but other features are being planned.
+KOF2002 ETO (Extra training options) is a lua addon to fbneo-training-mode, currently it only adds infinite maximum mode duration but other features are being planned.

 ![](https://github.com/SoykaffAddict/kof2002-ETO/blob/main/demo.gif)